markotoplak/orange-addon-orngChem/README.txt

 	Takes an input file containing SMILES codes and finds frequent fragments in them
 	Arguments:
 	-s file		(specifies an input file(default "smiles.tab") containing SMILES codes.
-Can be a tab delim. file with SMILES as a second column or a simple txt file containg SMILES string seperated with newline)
+Can be a tab delim. file with SMILES as a second column or a simple txt file containg SMILES strings seperated with newline)
 	-a attrName	(the name of the attribute that contains the smiles codes in the input file) -o file		(specifies an output file (default "fragments.txt") where it will print one fragment code per line) -f freq		(specifies the required frequency for the fragments (default 0.4))
 	Example:
-	python fragmenter.py -s smiles.tab -o fragmentcodes.txt -f 0.4
+	python fragmenter.py -s smiles.tab -a SMILES -o fragmentcodes.txt -f 0.4

 fragment_mapper.py
 	Takes an input file containg SMILES codes of chemicals and an file contating fragment codes.
 Outputs an